krakend/krakend-documentation/endpoints/rate-limit.md

   - endpoint
 ---

-The rate limit feature allows you to set a number of **maximum requests per second** a KrakenD endpoint will accept.
+The router rate limit feature allows you to set a number of **maximum requests per second** a KrakenD endpoint will accept.
 There are two different strategies to set limits that you can use separately or together:

 - **Endpoint rate-limiting**: applies simultaneously to all your customers using the endpoint, sharing the same counter.
 - **User rate-limiting**: applies to an individual user.